-- For proposed nonlinear projects that will result in 200 cubic yards or more of cut or fill, or 10,000 square feet or more of land disturbance, an erosion and sediment control plan shall be prepared that meets the requirements listed below.
+- 1. For proposed nonlinear projects that will result in 200 cubic yards or more of cut or fill, or 10,000 square feet or more of land disturbance, and proposed linear projects that result in one or more acres of land disturbance, an erosion and sediment control plan must be prepared that meets the requirements listed below.
 It is recommended that applicants follow the standards given in the NPDES Permit for Construction Activity (MPCA) and Minnesota Stormwater Manual.
-Single family home sites are exempt from this requirement. - 2.
-Erosion and sediment control plans submitted for BCWMC review shall show the proposed methods of retaining waterborne sediments onsite during the period of construction, and shall specify methods and schedules to determine how the site will be restored, covered, or revegetated after construction. - 3.
-In addition, the project proposer shall: - a.
-Provide specific measures to control erosion based on the grade and length of the slopes on the site, as follows: - Silt fences shall be placed along the toe of the slopes that have a grade of less than 3 percent and are less than 400 feet long from top to toe.
-The silt fences shall be supported by sturdy metal or wooden posts at intervals of 6 feet or less. - 2) Flow lengths up-slope from each silt fence shall not exceed 400 feet for slopes that have a grade of less than 3 percent. - 3) Silt fences or other sediment control features shall be placed along the toe of the slopes that have a grade of 3 to 10 percent and are less than 200-feet long from top to toe.
-These fences shall be supported by sturdy metal or wooden posts at intervals of 6 feet or less. - 4) Flow lengths up-slope from each silt fence shall not exceed 200 feet for slopes that have a grade of 3 to 10 percent. - 5) Diversion channels or dikes and temporary slope drains shall be provided to intercept all drainage at the top of slopes that have a grade of more than 10 percent and are less than 100 feet long from top to toe.
-Silt fence shall be placed along the toe of said slopes, and shall be supported by sturdy metal or wooden posts at intervals of 6 feet or less. - 6) Diversion channels or dikes and temporary slope drains shall be provided to intercept all drainage at the top of slopes that have grades of more than 10 percent.
-Also, diversion channels or diked terraces and temporary slope drains shall be provided across said slopes if needed to ensure that the maximum flow length does not exceed 100 feet.
-Silt fence shall be placed along the toe of said slopes, and shall be supported by sturdy metal or wooden posts at intervals of 6 feet or less.
+Individual single family home sites are exempt from this requirement.
+For maintenance dredging projects, calculations for cut/fill and land disturbance triggers exclude any work performed below the normal water level of the water body being dredged. - Erosion and sediment control plans submitted for BCWMC review must show the proposed methods of retaining waterborne sediments onsite during the period of construction and must specify methods and schedules to determine how the site will be restored, covered, or revegetated after construction. - 3.
+In addition, the project proposer must: - a.
+Provide specific measures to control erosion based on the grade and length of the slopes on the site, as follows: - i.
+Silt fences should be placed along the toe of the slopes that have a grade of less than 3 percent and are less than 400 feet long from top to toe.
+The silt fences should be supported by sturdy metal or wooden posts at intervals of 6 feet or less. - ii.
+Flow lengths up-slope from each silt fence should not exceed 400 feet for slopes that have a grade of less than 3 percent. - iii.
+Silt fences or other sediment control features should be placed along the toe of the slopes that have a grade of 3 to 10 percent and are less than 200 feet long from top to toe.
+These fences should be supported by sturdy metal or wooden posts at intervals of 6 feet or less. - iv.
+Flow lengths up-slope from each silt fence should not exceed 200 feet for slopes that have a grade of 3 to 10 percent. - v.
+Diversion channels or dikes and temporary slope drains should be provided to intercept all drainage at the top of slopes that have a grade of more than 10 percent and are less than 100 feet long from top to toe.
+Silt fence should be placed along the toe of said slopes and should be supported by sturdy metal or wooden posts at intervals of 6 feet or less. - vi.
+Diversion channels or dikes and temporary slope drains should be provided to intercept all drainage at the top of slopes that have grades of more than

+10 percent.
+Also, diversion channels or diked terraces and temporary slope drains should be provided across said slopes if needed to ensure that the maximum flow length does not exceed 100 feet.
+Silt fence should be placed along the toe of said slopes and should be supported by sturdy metal or wooden posts at intervals of 6 feet or less.